GabeScott/standard-works-plugin/README.md

 - View the whole chapter on the side to easily read the context for the verse
 - Click any verse in the context viewer to open its note
 - Navigate to the previous or next chapter with one click
+- Read inline commentary for the verse right in the sidebar, and step through adjacent verses with Prev/Next
 - Search the full text of all scriptures for any word or pattern
 - Right-click a search result to insert a wiki link into your current note